Cascina a corte: Toponymic legacy

 A number of modern toponyms from Lombardy and other areas of the Po Valley includes the word cascina (sometimes spelled cassina), as these place names refer to settlements which originated from a cascina: examples include Cascina Gobba and Cassina Triulza (neighbourhoods of Milan), Cassina de' Pecchi and Cassinetta di Lugagnano.
 Sometimes the noun cascina is just omitted and the toponym preserves the mere cascina's name, as is the case with several neighbourhoods from Turin such as Aurora, Falchera, Lingotto, Parella, etc.

 References in popular culture

 Two popular movies that accurately depict daily life in a "cascina" are Ermanno Olmi's The Tree of Wooden Clogs (1978) and Bernardo Bertolucci's 1900 (1976).
 The latter is set in a cascina named "Corte delle Piacentine", located near Parma.

 Notable cascine

 Cascina Linterno, in Baggio (Milan) is a heritage site protected by FAI and a national monument.
 Scholars believe that it used to be Francesco Petrarca's country residence, and that it was used as a seat of a Hospitaller or Templar community.

+Moncucco, near Garbagna Novarese, was an autonomous municipality in the 17th century.
+On 23 February 1691 Pietro Antonio Manzoni, great-grandfather of Alessandro, purchased it as a fief (created on that occasion and dependent on Mirasole, a farmstead-castle near Caltignaga), ensuring the noble title Signore di Moncucco di Mirasole (Lord of Moncucco of Mirasole) to his family.